What Does it Take to Be a Speech-Language Pathology Assistant?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-- Speech Language Pathology Assistant
+- Speech and Language Pathology Assistant

-- Speech Pathology Assistant
+- Speech - Language Pathology Assistant (SLPA)

 - Anatomic Pathology Assistant

 There were about 97,300 jobs for Speech-Language Pathology Assistant in 2016 (in the United States).
 New jobs are being produced at a rate of 11.7% which is above the national average.
 The Bureau of Labor Statistics predicts 11,400 new jobs for Speech-Language Pathology Assistant by 2026.
 Due to new job openings and attrition, there will be an average of 13,700 job openings in this field each year.